Welcome to our Website

 The Talladega Fire Department will be giving out and installing free smoke detectors to homes with elderly people and school aged children, thanks to a federal grant.

-The grant was for about $30,000 and was awarded through the federal Fire Protection and Safety Program.
+The grant, worth approximately $30,000, was awarded through the federal Fire Protection and Safety Program and aims to assist segments of the population most vulnerable to fire-related injury.
 Firefighters will assist with the installation of the alarms.

 Qualified residents may download the application below and return the completed application to Station 1.